storyprotocol/protocol-contracts/GUIDELINES.md

 For contributors, project guidelines and processes must be documented publicly.

-Every method and contract must have Natspec
+Every method and contract must have Natspec, using the `///` flavour always.

 For users, features must be abundantly documented.
 Documentation should include answers to common questions, solutions to common problems, and recommendations for critical decisions that the user may face.